nokia/OSSMediator/MediatorSetup/README.md

 You can refer to the document "Nokia DAC OSS ElasticSearchPlugin Configuration" under section "User configuration" for clarification.
 5. Configure the passwords for the users configured in collector_conf.json file for API access by executing `storesecret`.
 Check if execute permissions are there for the `storesecret` binary, if not set it as `chmod 777 storesecret`, then execute `sudo ./storesecret -c collector_conf.json` command to store the user passwords.
+6. Use `grafana_cleanup.sh` script to clean grafana, check if execute permissions are there for the `grafana_cleanup.sh` script, if not set it as `chmod 777 grafana_cleanup.sh`.
+   `sudo ./grafana_cleanup.sh`.
-6. Check if execute permissions are there for the `startup.sh` script, if not set it as `chmod 777 startup.sh`, then execute `sudo ./startup.sh` command.
+7. Check if execute permissions are there for the `startup.sh` script, if not set it as `chmod 777 startup.sh`, then execute `sudo ./startup.sh` command.
-7. The script will run to do the setup and bring up the dashboards.
+8. The script will run to do the setup and bring up the dashboards.
 If there are any errors, please correct them and re-run the script.

-The setup should be ready, and you can access the PM and FM dashboards from your browser at `http://<your_Ip_address>:3000/dashboards`.
+The setup should be ready, and you can access the PM and FM dashboards from your browser at `http://<your_Ip_address>:3000/dashboards`, all the NDAC dashboards will be created inside `Nokia-DAC` directory.
 The Grafana dashboards will appear with login prompt and default credentials are `admin` with password `admin`.

 * In case the user’s password is updated, execute `sudo ./storesecret -c collector_conf.json` and input the updated password, then execute `sudo ./startup.sh` to restart the modules again.